nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 <p>This lists out all the templates created in the system.</p>
 <p>Format: <code>list template</code></p>
 <hr>
-<h3 id="marking-stock-as-lost">3.7 Marking Stock as lost</h3>
+<h3 id="marking-stock-as-lost-coming-in-v2.0">3.7 Marking Stock as lost [coming in v2.0]</h3>
-<p>[coming in v2.0]<br>
-Marks a certain quantity of a stock as lost.
+<p>Marks a certain quantity of a stock as lost.
 Differs from deleting stock in the fact that the quantity of stock will still be saved in the inventory (eg. for administrative purposes).
 Lost stock will not be included in tallies of available stock.</p>
 <h4 id="marking-stock-as-lost-lost">3.7.1 Marking Stock as lost: <code>lost</code></h4>
 <p>Format:<code>lost &lt;Stock Code&gt; &lt;Quantity&gt;</code></p>
 <p>eg. <code>lost R500 10</code></p>
-<h4 id="marking-loaned-stock-as-lost-coming-in-v2.0">3.7.2 Marking Loaned Stock as lost: [coming in v2.0]</h4>
+<h4 id="marking-loaned-stock-as-lost">3.7.2 Marking Loaned Stock as lost:</h4>
 <p>This directly marks a quantity of a Person’s Loan as lost.
 The items are removed from the Loan list and counted as lost within the main inventory.</p>
 <p>Format: [coming in v2.0]</p>
 <h3 id="searching-the-inventory">3.8 Searching the inventory</h3>